 2. Drink a glass of water first thing

-Fatigue is a classic symptom of dehydration, and even a mild case can trigger feelings of sleepiness, changes in cognitive ability, and mood disruptions.
+Fatigue is a classic symptom of dehydration, and even a can trigger feelings of sleepiness, changes in cognitive ability, and mood disruptions.
 Let a glass of water freshen up your entire body before you get moving.

 Pro-tip: If you find you still can’t shake morning lethargy, try upping your intake of water and other noncaffeinated beverages throughout the day.